rtansf/cubify/README.md

      'ProductCategory': {'Category1': 10, 'Category2': 4},
      'PackageSize': {'SMALL': 10, 'LARGE': 4},
      'DiscountBin': {'3-4': 6, '3-3': 8},
-     'TransactionDateBin': {'2015-11': 7, '2015-10': 7},
+     'TransactionDateBin': {'201511': 7, '201510': 7},
      'QtyBin': {'2-3': 4, '5-7': 2, '1-2': 6, '3-4': 2},
      'CustomerId': {'C3': 2, 'C2': 6, 'C1': 6},
      'ProductId': {'P2': 4, 'P1': 10}
     }

 Note that the TransactionDateBin's values are monthly, the default binning period for dates.
-Note that the monthly bins are in the format [year]-[month].
+Note that the monthly bins are in the format [yyyy][mm] where yyyy is the year and mm is the month.
 You will see in the next example how to give hints to cubify to use other periods such as 'weekly' or 'yearly' for the bins.

 Note that after binning, the number of cube rows in the binned cube are the same as the original cube.
 We still have a total of 14 rows in our binned cube.